“The art of leadership is saying no, not yes. It is very easy to say yes.” — Tony Blair

 There also comes a time, when something serious happens.
 Sometimes players can treat each other very poorly in a way that is completely unacceptable to a team, or really any group of civil people.
 A major safety issue that could lead to injury, and liability can arise, it must stop immediately.
 When a coach can be called negligent, grossly negligent for not addressing major issues, they can lose they job, come under legal scrutiny, or even be arrested.
 Thats when a really big loud ‘NO!’
 Is very important, along with a meeting that goes like this, “No,No,No,No!”.
 There was a coach in my area whose team created vile nicknames that were overtly sexual and perverse.
 It was quite disturbing and very embarrassing for that team to share the nicknames in the introductions prior to a sectional playoff match.
 My athletic director was present, and I asked him to follow up with that school’s athletic director.
 That coach was fired by the school, and later they no longer fielded a team.
 Recently, a friend of mine has begun coaching at the school and has reinstituted the team in a more sporting manner.
 Every team at all times should keep in mind their ambassadorship for their school.

 I had a team captain, who was among the worst team captains I have ever dealt with, who threatened a player loudly as a match progressed.
 She, yes she, threatened physical harm to the other player.
-I immediately suspended her from the team, she lost her captaincy, and was only allowed back into competition after her apology was accepted by the other school and the player in question.
+The incident escalated quickly, and as we left the scene, my player shouted more threats to the other player.
+I contacted my athletic director and immediately suspended her from the team.
+As the situation progressed, she lost her captaincy, and was only allowed back into competition after her apology was accepted by the other school and the player in question.

 I have a fun game that I play with my teams that helps them learn to be good front runners, and save time and energy during the season.
 Many times high school players race out to a big lead, then become bored, and their play can go down to the level of the opponent.
 To combat that I give a reward to the first player who comes off the court winning at least one set 6-0.
 If a player takes a bit longer but wins 6-0,6-0 they can trump the player who finished first, but had only one bagel set.
 This is a lot of internal fun for my team.
 They can win an energy bar, or an over-grip.
 But now, here is what I say no to: